Tiledesk/tiledesk-server/README.md

 Tiledesk-server is the server engine of Tiledesk.
 Tiledesk is an Open Source Live Chat platform with integrated ChatBot written in NodeJs and Express.
 Build your own customer support with a multi-channel platform for Web, Android and iOS.
 More info here https://www.tiledesk.com.

+Do you want to install Tiledesk on your server with just one click?
+Use the [Docker Compose Tiledesk installation](https://github.com/Tiledesk/tiledesk-deployment/blob/master/docker-compose/README.md)

 You can find more info here: https://developer.tiledesk.com

 # Prerequisites